csc-training/csc-env-eff/part-1/batch-jobs/parallel.md

    #!/bin/bash
    #SBATCH --account=<project>      # Choose the billing project.
 Has to be defined!
    #SBATCH --time=00:00:10          # Maximum duration of the job.
 Upper limit depends on partition.
-   #SBATCH --partition=test         # Job queues: test, interactive, small, large, longrun, hugemem, hugemem_longrun
+   #SBATCH --partition=test         # Job queues: test, interactive, small, medium, large, longrun, hugemem, hugemem_longrun
    #SBATCH --ntasks=1               # Number of tasks.
 Upper limit depends on partition.
    #SBATCH --cpus-per-task=4        # How many processors work on one task.
 Max: Number of CPUs per node.